MJeat/Modified-CTFd-Framework/README.md

 Learn how to set up Docker on Linux machines.

 ## SSH-Communication.md
 Learn how to set up SSH communication to send TLS keys from Machine B (Docker Instance Host) to Machine A (CTFd Host).
+You need these keys to set up dynamic instances.

 ## Setting-Up-CTFd.md
 This is a simple CTFd framework setup.